 How much does stock cost?
 The selling price of a share is negotiated between the buyer and the seller.
 Recent purchases have been on the order of $75 TO $150/share with readily available shares (the Brigham Young Ditch) going for less than those on the Amos Neff or Franklin John Neff ditches.

 How much does it cost per year per share?
-The operating costs of the Water Company are divided amongst shareholders are called assessments which are billed once a year (Feb) and cover the cost of all water used between 4/1-10/1.
+The operating costs of the Water Company are divided amongst shareholders are called assessments which are billed once a year in December which then cover the cost of all water used the following year between 4/1-10/1.
 Each assessment includes a flat user fee ($44) plus a per share assessment ($8.00) and if needed, a per share reconstruction assessment.
 Please see the Assessment Calculator.

 How do I get a watering time?
 Contact your Lateral Captain or Water Master.

 Are there a lot of weeds in the water?
 It may depend upon where you live, but many of our shareholders report having no weeds at all, and others say it’s a problem.
 The good news is that inexpensive filters can be added to most systems.

 How much will I need to spend to create a water delivery system?
 It all depends upon how much you want to invest and how sophisticated you want it to be.
 Many shareholders flood irrigate, sometimes just putting in a gate and allowing water to back up onto the lawn.
 Others use tubes or other guides to move water around their garden.
 Some shareholders put a small sump pump into the ditch or into a recessed bucket and run a sprinkler while others use stronger pumps capable of watering the entire lot.
 More expensive systems might include a large pump, holding tank or cistern, with water pumped directly into their sprinkler system (backflow preventer required).